fratajcz/speos/docs/source/extension.rst

     Average out degree:   1.0000
     test_gwas 2022-08-30 11:42:19,344 [INFO] speos.preprocessing.preprocessor: Number of positives in ground truth data/mendelian_gene_sets/Immune_Dysregulation_genes.bed: 2

 You see that this logging output is drastically different to the ones in the chapters above.
-First, it says ``Using 9 mappings`` instead of 8, so the additional trait FOO is being used.
+First, it says :obj:`Using 9 mappings` instead of 8, so the additional trait FOO is being used.
 But then, our graph has only 18 nodes, even though we fed in GWAS data for 21 nodes for the trait FOO.
 This is because the remaining three nodes have either missing data for one of the other 8 traits, or there is no median gene expression data for these three.
 In the last line, you can see that among these 18 nodes, only 2 positives (Mendelians) have been found.
 This is of course too few to construct a meaningful train, validation and test set, which is why the training run crashes soon after.

 This example should have shown you 1. how to add you own GWAS trait data and 2. that it is crucial that your GWAS trait has information about as many genes as possible.

 .. note::
    Of course you can go ahead and simply impute p-value, Z-value and the number of SNPs for all the genes that have no information for your trait.
-In this case, just add the imputed values to ``data/mygwas/FOO.genes.out`` and re-run the analysis, now the number of used genes should be much larger.
+In this case, just add the imputed values to :obj:`data/mygwas/FOO.genes.out` and re-run the analysis, now the number of used genes should be much larger.
    Since it is not clear how to impute such values, however, we will not advise to do so.

 Additonal Node Features